10maurycy10/10maurycy10.github.io/content/misc/chatgpt/index.md

  1   2   3
 ```

-A human programmer could do this in 20minuets, but the AI struggled to get anywhere, even after 20 attempts of tweaking the prompt.
+A human programmer could do this in 20 min, but the AI struggled to get anywhere, even after 20 attempts of tweaking the prompt.
 (I have manually reformatted this as the AI messed up the formatting):

 ```python
 #input: string representing the the crates